-- what needs to be communicated;
+- What needs to be communicated.

-- · when it needs to be communicated;
+- When it needs to be communicated.

-- · to whom it needs be communicated;
+- · Who needs be included in communications.

-- who is responsible for communication; and
+- What the processes is for communication.

-- what is the processes for communication.
+TIP: If your communication requirements are well defined in your processes, policies and procedures, then you do not need to do any more to satisfy this requirement.
+If they aren't sufficient, then you should consider documenting your key communication activities in the form of a table or procedure that includes the headings detailed above.

-TIP - If your communication requirements are well defined in your processes, policies and procedures then you do not need to do any more to satisfy this requirement.
-If they aren't then you should consider documenting your key communication activities in the form of a table or procedure that includes the headings detailed above.
-Remember, the content of these documents also needs to be communicated!
+Remember, the content of these documents also needs to be communicated.